patrihow/patrihow/README.md

 ---

 <p align="center">
-  💖 Creating meaningful web experiences with creativity, care, and cozy vibes.
+  💖 Building meaningful digital experiences — with empathy, motion, and a hint of cozy.
 </p>